muratkeremozcan/cypressExamples/cypress-mailosaur/README.md

 ## Sample repo for Mailosaur tests with Cypress

+### The setup needed to run the tests:
-We are using an open email `cypress-mailosaur-test@protonmail.com` with pw `Password-1`.
-Login at [Mailosaur application](https://mailosaur.com/app/).
+We are using an email `cypress-mailosaur-test@protonmail.com` in this repo.
+To reproduce the test executions, use your own email and create an account at [Mailosaur application](https://mailosaur.com/app/).

-Also `cypress.env.json` is shared.
-This is so that things can work out of the box without any setup.
-We trust the community to put it to good use.
+A sampe `cypress.env.json` is shared.
+You need to update these values for your account This is so that things can work out of the box without any setup.

 To get started:
 ```